 Substance abuse refers to a primary illness or disease which is characterized by addiction to a mood-altering chemical.
 Substance abuse includes both drug and alcohol addiction.
 It is a progressive and chronic disease and if left untreated, it can be fatal.
-Addiction most often has an underlying behavioral health problem and the combination can affect performance at school, relationships both at work and home increases the risk of confrontations with law enforcement.
+Addiction most often has an underlying behavioral health problem and the combination can affect performance at school, and relationships both at work and home increases the risk of confrontations with law enforcement.

-Northwest Behavioral Health offers services to help individuals struggling with substance abuse issues:
+NWTHS Behavioral Health offers services to help individuals struggling with substance abuse issues:

 - Inpatient Detoxification